Keeper-Security/secrets-manager/sdk/rust/docs/developer_docs.md

 ### Source Code

-Find the Rust source code in the [GitHub repository](https://github.com/Keeper-Security/secrets-manager/tree/master/sdk/python)
+Find the Rust source code in the [GitHub repository](https://github.com/Keeper-Security/secrets-manager/tree/master/sdk/rust)

 ## Using the SDK

 ### Initialize

 ##### Note :

-` This create needs openssl to run.
-We need perl installed on the machine to have open ssl build directly instead of installing it seperately `

 Using a token only to generate a new configuration (for later usage) requires at least one read operation to bind the token and fully populate the `test.json`